 - It helps to reduce vehicular pollution as combustion of ethanol produces less CO and SOX.

 - The energy content of ethanol is low (almost 35%) than that of petrol.
 Thus, vehicles running on ethanol have poor mileage.

 - Ethanol is corrosive in nature.
 Hence, the use of a higher percentage of ethanol may corrode engine parts.

 - Natural rubber dissolves in ethanol.
 Thus natural rubber components, if any, need replacement with some special grade of rubber.

 - Ethanol has a high affinity for water which leads to 'phase separation'.
 This means that if ethanol blended petrol comes in contact with water, the entire portion of ethanol separates from petrol.
 It causes two separate layers of water and petrol.
 This may lead to engine stalling.

 Global scenario of ethanol blending:

-Countries like United States, Brazil and some parts of Europe employ higher blends of ethanol like E50, E85, and even E100.
-The Indian government has recently introduced E10 mandate and is planning to extend it to E20.
+Countries like the United States, Brazil and some parts of Europe employ higher blends of ethanol like E50, E85, and even E100.
+The Indian government has recently introduced the E10 mandate and is planning to extend it to E20.

 For more information, please click here.